Prompt Engineering Best Practices for 2025: Patterns, Anti‑Patterns, Checklists

 How often should prompts be reviewed?
 Monthly for high‑value flows, or when models change.

-See also: Best Prompt Frameworks in 2025, Advanced Prompting Techniques for 2025, and the pillar Prompt Engineering in 2025: Complete Guide.
+See also: Prompt Engineering Best Practices (2026), Best Prompt Frameworks in 2025, Advanced Prompting Techniques for 2025, the pillar Prompt Engineering in 2025: Complete Guide, and the Prompt Engineering Glossary for quick definitions.